 We’ve already established the attractive revenue opportunities of SMS marketing, but there’s plenty of other reasons to invest in this particular channel.
 These are some of the other incentives SMS can offer in a world that craves speed and brevity, and sometimes wit.

-Particularly for customer service correspondence, 64% of consumers prefer texting to phone calls.
+And when it comes to customer service correspondence, 63% of global consumers engage with brands’ SMS programs at least twice a week.
 Consumer preference for texting comes as no surprise, considering that many of us are frequently fixated on mobile screens, and our devices are quite literally within reach at any given time.

 In a benchmark report that analyzed over 10,000 text campaigns, the SMS click-through rate (CTR) is 30%, meaning 30% of customers clicked a link in a text.
 If you’re wondering if that’s a high CTR, the answer is yes, insanely high.
 For comparison, the total average click-through rate of email campaigns across 40+ industries is 2.6%.